HD3C: Efficient Medical Data Classification for Edge Devices: Medical Data Classification through HD3C

 Finally, with the predefined Level-HVs and ID-HVs, the encoder maps each medical sample to a Sample-HV by bundling the representations of each feature:

-where $s^{(i)}_n$ denotes the value of the $n^{th}$ feature in sample $s^{(i)}$, and $[\cdot]$ is the element-wise majority function: it outputs $+1$ for positive sum, $-1$ for negative sum, and equally random samples from $\{-1, +1\}$ for zero sum (Definition \ref{definition: Elementary Functions}).
+where $s^{(i)}_n$ denotes the value of the $n^{th}$ feature in sample $s^{(i)}$, and $[\cdot]$ is the element-wise majority function: it outputs $+1$ for positive sum, $-1$ for negative sum, and equally random samples from $\{-1, +1\}$ for zero sum (Definition~\ref{definition: Elementary Functions}).

 We demonstrate the inherent robustness of this encoding to input noise through Theorem \ref{thm: robust_to_input_noise}.
 When noise is applied to a feature vector $s^{(1)}$, producing a perturbed version $s^{(2)}$, the theorem shows that as long as the noise is bounded by a relative ratio $\delta$, the Hamming distance between the corresponding Sample-HVs $S^{(1)}$ and $S^{(2)}$ has an upper bound.
 This upper bound, expressed as $g(\delta)$, remains quantitatively small even under moderate noise.
-The formal proof and definition of $g(\delta)$ are provided in Proof \hyperref[prf:robust_to_input_noise]{1}
+The formal proof and definition of $g(\delta)$ are provided in Proof~\ref{prf:robust_to_input_noise}.